CBB752Spring2017/final-project-2-2-team1-team-2-2-1/index.md

 Ln-fold change was calculated for coverage between the Zimmerome and hg38.
 ![image](https://raw.githubusercontent.com/CBB752Spring2017/final-project-2-2-team1-team-2-2-1/master/coverage_change.png)
-An intersection between the two sets was performed to identify the average overlap per 50mb of the two sets.

 Kullback-leibler distance was also computed, for the coverage maps, however this statistic was not useful due to its trivial result (infinite relative entropy, implying that the coverage maps do not contain any information about each other).